PPD-40: History

-In 1938 and 1940, modifications were designated PPD-34/38 and PPD-40 respectively, and introduced minor changes, mostly aimed at making it easier to manufacture.
+In 1938 and 1940, modified versions were designated PPD-34/38 and PPD-40 respectively, and introduced minor changes, mostly aimed at making it easier to manufacture.
 Mass production began in 1940, a year in which 81,118 PPDs were produced.
 Nevertheless, the PPD-40 was too labor- and resource-expensive to mass-produce economically, most of its metal components being produced by milling.
 Although it was used in action in World War II, it was officially replaced by the superior and cheaper PPSh-41 by the end of 1941.
 Shpagin's great innovation in Soviet automatic weapons manufacturing was the large-scale introduction of stamped metal parts, particularly receivers; the PPSh also had a muzzle climb compensator which significantly improved accuracy over the PPD.
 In 1941 only 5,868 PPDs were made, compared to 98,644 PPSh and in the following year almost 1.5 million PPSh were produced.

 PPDs captured by Finnish forces during the Winter War and Continuation War were issued to coastal and home guard troops and kept in reserve until approximately 1960.
 PPD-34/38 and PPD-40 submachine guns captured by the Wehrmacht were given the designations MP.715(r) and MP.716(r) respectively.

 A number of PPD-like submachine guns were also manufactured in a semi-artisanal way by gunsmiths among the hundreds of thousands of Soviet partisans.
 These guns, even when made as late as 1944, used milling because metal stamping requires large industrial facilities that were not available to the partisans.
 There are no firm numbers about how many were made, but there were at least six partisan gunsmiths each making his own model series.
 One of them is known to have produced 28 such sub-machine guns in approximately two years.